 In Santa Fe, the movement to serve girls and young women took root in the 1950s.
 In early 1955, the Junior Welfare Association proposed “Project Girls Club.”
 Later that year the Girls Club of Santa Fe opened its doors.
 On May 21, 1956, a mere seven months after its founding, the national organization accepted Santa Fe as an affiliate.
 In 1959, General Patrick Jay Hurley and Ruth Wilson Hurley donated their home at Hillside Avenue to Girls Inc. of Santa Fe, where we have been serving Santa Fe girls ever since.

-For 66 years, Girls Inc. of Santa Fe has inspired girls to be Strong, Smart and Bold.
+Since opening our doors, Girls Inc. of Santa Fe has inspired girls to be Strong, Smart and Bold.
 We provide girls throughout Santa Fe with life-changing experiences and real solutions to the unique issues girls face.
 Girls Inc. gives girls the tools and support they need to succeed, including trained professionals who mentor and guide them in a safe, girls-only environment; peers who share their drive and aspirations; and research-based programming.
 At Girls Inc., girls learn to set and achieve goals, boldly confront challenges, resist peer pressure, and see college as attainable.
 Our programming focuses on healthy living (Strong); academic enrichment and support (Smart); and life skills and independence (Bold).